 In 2017-18 the project developed a pilot digital platform, Digi-Languages, which blends face-to-face mentoring with e-mentoring to allow the project to work with schools more distant from the partner universities.
 The platform includes a series of bespoke activities and videos that pupils complete over a 6-week cycle.
 It places Welsh students’ bilingual heritage at the centre, showcasing language as something which influences an individual’s perception of their personal, local and transnational identity.

-In 2018, the project intends to hold two public engagement events, led by Prof Claire Gorrara and MFL Student Mentoring national coordinator Lucy Jenkins, showcasing its work and publicizing the Digi-Languages pilot.
-These will be
+In 2018, the project held two public engagement events, led by Prof Claire Gorrara and MFL Student Mentoring national coordinator Lucy Jenkins, showcasing its work and publicizing the Digi-Languages pilot.
+These were

 - Presentation at the APPG for Modern Languages: Working together: How universities can

 boost language learning in schools and the wider community – lessons from

 The event was organised by the MFL Student Mentoring Project and involved bringing mentors past and present to share their experiences as language learners and members of the project to the APPG.
 The funding also provided travel for 2 school pupils and a teacher involved in the project in its first year.
 The event was run in partnership with Routes into Languages Cymru to include different projects currently active in partnership working between HEI and schools to promote languages.
 The event was attended by over 40 people including academics, DfE colleagues, Welsh Government colleagues and members of the language community.
 It was chaired by Tonia Antoniazzi MP for Gower and herself a former MFL teacher.

 - Meetings with European colleagues at the Welsh Higher